NclsL/e-conomic-sre/sre/api/README.md

 - `pytest ./app`

 #### Deployment
-- Commit to sre/api folder master branch
+- Commit to sre/api folder master branch.
+A workflow will start to run the CICD pipeline.
+At the end of the pipeline if everything is OK -> pipeline will update the tag of recently built image to sre/cicd.tfvars file.
+An update to this file will spin up workflows to deploy the recent infrastructure changes.